skoolkid/skoolkit/sphinx/source/components.rst

 .. versionchanged:: 8.1
    Added the *mode* parameter to the :meth:`substitute_labels` method, and changed the required signature of the *warn* function.
-Added the *nowarn* and *original* attributes to instruction objects.
+Added the *nowarn* and *sub* attributes to instruction objects.

 .. _operandEvaluator: